KristanSmout/RobloxPyOfficial/README.md

         * GetFriends(UserID)
         * GetOnlineFriends(UserID)
         * GetOfflineFriends(UserID)
+        * GetUserGroups(UserID)
+    * Group
+        * GetGroupAllies(GroupID)
+        * GetGroupEnemies(GroupID)
+    * Assets
+        * CanManage(UserID,GroupID)

 # Examples
+Below are examples of how to use each of the functions within robloxpy
+# External-Functions
+These functions do not require any cookies can be used without any data, these are limited to GET based on what roblox provides
+* ## User-Functions
+These functions allow you to get data in regards to a specific user through the use of their UserID
 * GetName(int UserID)
 ```python
 robloxpy.GetName(1368140) #Get the name of the roblox user with the ID of 1368140